flywire/lo-p/docs/38-ODB_as_Zip.md

 # Chapter 38.
-Treating an ODB File as a
+Treating an ODB File as a Zipped Folder

-Zipped Folder
+!!! note "Topics"
+    Extracting a
+    Database from an ODB
+    File; Querying an
+    Extracted HSQLDB
+    Database; Querying an
+    Extracted Firebird
+    Database

+    Example folders: "Base
+    Tests" and "Utils"

 An ODB document can be manipulated as a zipped folder,